scandyna/mdt-cmake-modules/README.md

 In this section, a build folder is assumed to be in the source tree, which is only for simplicity.

+To install tools, like CMake, see also https://gitlab.com/scandyna/build-and-install-cpp

 ## Install using CMake

 Get the sources: